Absyllute/Absyllute/README.md

 ## Hi, I'm Λbsyllute!

 ### About Me
-A 14 year old (👶) South African (🇿🇦) software developer that spends their time making dumb apps with Flutter and silly games with Unity.
+A 14 year old South African (🇿🇦) software developer that spends their time making apps with Flutter and games with Unity.
 I don't have enough time to write code on weekdays (School 💔)

 ### How To Contact Me